vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

   url: <%= ENV['DATABASE_URL'] %>
 ```

+In fact, the `database.yml` file has this instruction commented above the `production` section.
+You can just un-comment the section while commenting out the previous `production` section.

 That should also remind you about the `RAILS_MASTER_KEY`.
-The same **Config Vars** section allows you to add that as a key and the value for the key will be from `config/secrets.yml.key`.
+The same **Config Vars** section allows you to add that as a key and the value for the key will be from `config/master.key`.

 Commit the change to `database.yml` file and push it to staging branch.